haebel7/gencg_h2201/day03.md

 {% endraw %}

 For the rest of the day, I tried to add some more circles travelling at different speeds.
 This turned out to be much more difficult than I thought, and in the end I could only add one more ball which starts from the center and slowly moves past the other one.
-Because I couldn't get this one to be completely displayed in this readme, I have made a screenshot of the whole image here:
+Because I couldn't get this one to be completely displayed in this readme, I have a screenshot of the whole image here:

 ![Screenshot Spiral Complete](content/day03/Screenshot_2.png)